Udyr Build Guide by MetaSolaray

 This lost tempo can mean a loss in your ability to influence the early game.
 To accommodate for these weaknesses, make sure you have proper vision around your Blue side to see any potential invades.
 If possible, catch the enemy jungler in your jungle with your team for free double buffs, if this is impossible due to lane priority then you’ll want to vertical jungle.

 Once the red buff has expired, look to start clearing your jungle with blue buff, with your most optimal back being at 950 gold.
 More on powerspikes and item builds later in the guide.

-The risk involved however, are the builds weakness to level two cheese, both in being in position for them and answering them.
-Without Red buff, should the enemy attempt an early cheese gank, you will have less damage and slow to add in contrast, potentially losing the first blood and even giving out your own death.
-While Scuttle contests are much rarer now, they are just as vulnerable as ever, especially against manaless junglers like Lee Sin, who have no qualms about needing Blue buff to out-duel you.
-Using Udyr’s natural strengths can still win the battle, but proper micro play is key.
-If you avoid aggression till you obtain your red you can possibly meet, and even outlevel the competition.
+The risk involved however are the builds weakness to level two cheeses, both in being in position for them and answering them.
+Without red buff, should the enemy attempt an early cheese gank you will have less damage and slow to add in contrast potentially losing the first blood and even giving out your own death.
+Some champions may look for you in your jungle to try to take advantage of you so try to avoid face checking recklessly especially if the enemy jungler hasn’t appear on the map yet.

 ⋆ Levels & powerspikes: Who is at what level, with what buffs and are they at a powerspike?

 ⋆ Item builds & Runes: Who has what items, runes and how do they interact with each other?